MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 <br>
 <summary><b>Manifest Error</b></summary>

-* **Message**: Manifest does not contain the RSC permission to allow in-app purchases.
+* **Message**: Manifest doesn't contain the RSC permission to allow in-app purchases.

 * **Scenario**: The developer is trying to implement in-app purchases in Microsoft Teams app.
 The app works fine on a test tenant but shows an error on a normal tenant.
-The error also occurs on a second account where the in-app purchase popup does not appear.
+The error also occurs on a second account where the in-app purchase popup doesn't appear.

-* **Resolution**: Validate the manifest using Teams store app validation in the Developer Portal.<br>Follow the v1 implementation guide strictly, remove the planInfo parameter and put a callback function inside instead.<br>Ensure that the in-app purchase is implemented in personal scope as it is currently not supported in channel scope.
+* **Resolution**: Validate the manifest using Teams Store app validation in the Developer Portal.<br>Follow the v1 implementation guide strictly, remove the planInfo parameter and put a callback function inside instead.<br>Ensure that the in-app purchase is implemented in personal scope as it is currently not supported in channel scope.

 * **Source**: [View](https://github.com/officedev/microsoft-teams-library-js/issues/1788)